 - On shore try not to use oil and fuel within ten metres of the water in case of accidental spills

 - Check the engine bilge for oil before pumping and use an absorbent sock to remove oil and fuel in the bilge.

 - Install an in-line bilge filter to remove oil automatically when pumping out.
 Then dispose of collected oil once full in onshore hazardous waste facilities.
 Visit our Green Blue Product Directory for bilge filter suppliers.

 - Use a fuel collar to put over fuel nozzles to absorb fuel ‘blow back’ up the fuel line and to catch unwanted drips when moving the fuel nozzle across the deck.

-- Never use a detergent to deal with spills – it may disperse the fuel or oil, but it causes more damage to the environment as the oil becomes more easily ingested by aquatic life.
-The phosphates contained within many detergents also pollute the water and cause algal blooms and reduce oxygen levels.
+- Never use a detergent to deal with spills – it will break up and only disperse the fuel or oil, causes more damage to the environment as the oil becomes more easily ingested by aquatic life.
+The phosphates contained within many detergents also pollute the water and cause algal blooms that reduce oxygen levels in the water.

 - Remember that fuel, oil and oily or fuel-soaked materials are hazardous waste.
 Therefore they must be disposed of in hazardous waste bins at a marina/harbour or taken to a local recycling centre that has oil/fuel disposal facilities.
 Locate marinas, harbours and boatyards near you that have hazardous waste disposal facilities using our UK Marine Environmental Facilities Map or oil disposal centre: www.oilbankline.org.uk